jnaramore/site/content/blog/cnn-lstm-blood-pressure/index.md

     Device available for running:  mps

 Finally here's the training loop.
 I've found the parameters below to work well, which includes 4 CNN layers and 2 LSTM layers.
-The CNN kernel size is set to 60,
+The CNN kernel size starts at 240, which covers a large portion of the pulse, as we can see in the sample pulse above.

 ``` python
 #create dataloaders